2021 Study of the U.S. Institutes for Scholars – Institute on Religious Pluralism in the United States

 All participant costs will be covered, including international and domestic travel in the United States, housing and subsistence, and book, cultural, mailing, and incidental allowances.

-When possible, each participant will have a private room with a shared bathroom during the residency portion (four weeks) of the Institute.
-However, private room accommodations are not guaranteed.
-During the study tour (up to two weeks), participants will likely share a hotel room with another participant of the same gender.
-During the residency, housing will typically be in college or university owned housing.
-Most meals will be provided at campus facilities, though participants may have access to a kitchen to cook some meals on their own.
-Full details will be provided at a latter stage.
+Each participant will have a private room and bathroom during the in-person portion of the Institute.
+Most meals will be provided at campus facilities; participants may have access to a kitchen to cook some meals on their own.
+Full details will be provided at a later stage.
 Care will be taken to ensure that any special requirements regarding diet, daily worship, housing, and medical care are satisfied.

-All participants will receive the Department of State’s coverage of $100,000, with a $25 co-pay per medical visit and $75 co-pay per emergency room visit, for the duration of the program.
+All participants will receive the Department of State’s Accident and Sickness Program for Exchanges (ASPE) health benefit that provides coverage of up to $100,000 with a $25 co-pay per medical visit and a $75 co-pay per emergency room visit, for the duration of the program.
+COVID-19 is treated like any other illness under the ASPE policy.
 Information on the health benefit program may be found online at https://www.sevencorners.com/gov/usdos.

 Program Requirements and Restrictions

-All participants are expected to participate fully in the program.
-Candidates should be aware that they are applying for an intensive program and there will be little time for personal pursuits unrelated to the program.
+Participants must complete the entire virtual program in order to participate in the in-person program component in the United States.
+Candidates should be aware that they are applying for an intensive, rigorous, academic program and are expected to fully participate in all aspects of the program.
 The Institute is not a research program.
 Participants must attend all lectures and organized activities and complete assigned readings.
-Family members and/or friends may not accompany participants on any part of the program.
-Please note that Institute curriculum will not formally address teaching methodology and pedagogical methods
+During the U.S. component of the Institute, family members and/or friends may not accompany participants on any part of the program.
+Please note that Institute curriculum will not formally address teaching methodology and pedagogical methods.

 Study of the U.S. Institutes for Scholars are highly competitive.
 Priority will be given to candidates who have firm plans to enhance, update or develop courses and/or educational materials with a U.S. studies focus or component; who have no prior or limited experience in the United States; and who have special interest in the program subject areas as demonstrated through past scholarship, accomplishments, and professional duties.

 Candidates must demonstrate English language fluency.
-Institutes are rigorous and demanding programs.
-Participants will be expected to handle substantial reading assignments in English and to fully and actively participate in all seminar and panel discussions.
-English fluency is vital to a successful experience in the Institute, both for your participant and participants from other countries.
+Institutes are rigorous and demanding academic programs conducted entirely in English.
+Participants will be expected to read and comprehend substantial written materials and assignments in English and to fully and actively participate in all seminar and panel discussions.
+English fluency is vital to a successful experience in the Institute, for participants as individuals and to foster a cohesive and interactive group.

 Candidates should be willing and able to fully take part in an intensive post-graduate level academic program and study tour.
 It is important that participants are comfortable with campus life and an active program schedule.
 Candidates from disadvantaged groups, individuals with disabilities, and women are encouraged to apply.
 While senior faculty members and new professionals to the field are eligible applicants, first consideration will be given to mid-career professionals with little or no prior experience in the United States.

-Only pre-selected candidates will be invited to an interview on January 22nd.
+Only pre-selected candidates will be invited to an interview.
 All candidates will be notified of application results until late March.

 Please, direct your information requests to email@example.com.